ezra-buckingham/terry-the-terraformer/README.md

 # Terry the Terraformer

 Python CLI tool to to build red team infrastructure using Terraform, Ansible, and Docker.
-Once deployed, all resources can be integrated into a [Nebula network](https://github.com/slackhq/nebula) for secure communications across nodes.
+Once deployed, all resources can be integrated into a [Nebula network](https://github.com/slackhq/nebula) for secure communications across nodes as well as with centralized logging that all goes through Logstash and into an Elastic Stack.

 ## Documentation